 “FERC” shall mean the Federal Energy Regulatory Commission, or any successor agency.

-“Generation Imbalance” shall mean a condition or situation when a difference of greater than +/- 1.5% (or a minimum of +/- 2 MW) occurs between the Energy scheduled for delivery to the Electric System and the actual delivery of Energy to the Electric System.
+“Generation Imbalance” shall mean a condition or situation when a difference of greater than +/- 1.5% (or a maximum (?) of +/- 2 MW) occurs between the Energy scheduled for delivery to the Electric System and the actual delivery of Energy to the Electric System.

 “Good Utility Practice” shall mean any of the practices, methods and acts engaged in or approved by a significant portion of the electric utility industry during the relevant time period, or any of the practices, methods and acts which, in the exercise of reasonable judgment in light of the facts known at the time the decision was made, could have been expected to accomplish the desired result at a reasonable cost consistent with good business practices, reliability, safety and expedition.
 Good Utility Practice is not intended to be limited to the optimum practice, method or act to the exclusion of all others, but rather to be acceptable practices, methods, or acts generally accepted in the region.